Well, there's a conflicting number on the size of the crowd at the Boston Tea Party today.

 Terry, thank you very much.

-I uh truly appreciate that.
+I truly appreciate that.

-Uh much more than uh than you know.
+Much more than you know.

-If I were Tiger Woods, I would say, of course, and it's a good thing you realize it.
+If I were Tiger Woods, I would say, of course.

-Uh, but I have a little humility here, and I do appreciate that.
+But I have a little humility here, and I do appreciate that.

-You're very very kind.
+You're very, very kind.

 He was the Tea Parties back then.

-It does not take a majority to prevail, but rather an irate, tireless minority keen on setting brush fires of freedom in the minds of men.
+It does not take a majority to prevail, but rather an irate, tireless minority, keen on setting brushfires of freedom in the minds of men.

 That's exactly what the Tea Party is.